Skip to main content

 (): meltano.core.logging.key_value_formatter

-sort_keys: False
+sort_keys: false

 json: # log format for json formatted logs